 The suggested breastfeeding plans may seem unattainable for some mothers who rely heavily upon drugs or alcohol to get through day to day life.
 Some mothers may try to adhere to breastfeeding plans, only to find that they cannot stop or moderate alcohol and drug consumption.

 While hard drugs such as methamphetamine and heroin are not found to affect breast milk, they can vastly harm a mother’s ability to raise her child in a healthy environment.
 It is imperative to seek help if you or a mother close to you is struggling with an addiction of any kind.

 If this sounds like you or someone you love, it is crucial to understand that you are not alone and that there are various treatment options available.
-Seeking treatment can help a nursing mother abstain from drugs and alcohol and allow her baby to achieve optimal growth and development through healthy breast milk.
+Treatment from a Drug and Alcohol Rehab Center can help a nursing mother abstain from drugs and alcohol and allow her baby to achieve optimal growth and development through healthy breast milk.